sutra-dev/sutra-cookbook/get-started/README.md

-# Sutra Get Started Guide
+# SUTRA Get Started Guide

 Welcome!
 This directory contains hands-on guides and beginner-friendly notebooks to help you quickly get up and running with [SUTRA](https://www.two.ai/sutra), a family of powerful multilingual language models by TWO AI.
 SUTRA models excel at conversation, reasoning, and content generation across 50+ languages, with special strengths in Indian and regional contexts.